 McLEAN, Va.
-(AP) -- Joe L. Allbritton, who became one of Washington's most influential men through a media conglomerate of newspapers and television stations and a financial empire that once included Riggs Bank, died Wednesday.
+(AP) -- Joe L. Allbritton, who became one of Washington's most influential men through a media conglomerate that included newspapers and television stations and a financial empire that once included Riggs National Bank, died Wednesday.
 He was 87.

 He was suffering from heart ailments and died at a hospital in Houston, where he lived, said Frederick J. Ryan Jr., president of Arlington, Va.-based Allbritton Communications Co.

 Allbritton's fortune was self-made, beginning with real estate trades and banking investments.
 By age 33, he was a millionaire, Ryan said.